-Before the beginning of this part of the oral examination, candidates will be asked to pick at random two unseen topics on which this part of the examination will be based.
+Before the beginning of the oral examination, candidates will be asked to pick at random three topics on which this part of the examination will be based.
+No questions relating to the Parler and Rechercher sections of the text will be asked.

-The preparation time for the reading and free conversation exercises will not be less than that of fifteen (15) minutes' duration.
+The preparation time for the reading, the free conversation and the dialogue on a set text will not be less than that of fifteen (15) minutes' duration.